top of page

 What Self-Mastery Training Builds

-It is what their nervous system, attention, and cognitive-emotional systems have been trained to do.
+Self-mastery is not who someone is.
+It is what their internal systems have been trained to do.

 • attentional control

-• emotional regulation under pressure
+• regulation under pressure

 • cognitive flexibility